Why is this survey taking place?

 Who is this actually from?

-The Active Lives Survey is being carried out by Ipsos MORI, an independent survey agency, on behalf of Arts Council England, the Office for Health Improvement and Disparities and Sport England.
+The Active Lives Survey is being carried out by Ipsos MORI, an independent survey agency, on behalf of Sport England, Arts Council England, and the Office for Health Improvement & Disparities.

 Arts Council England is a Government agency dedicated to promoting the performing, visual and literary arts in England.
 We support a range of activities across the arts, museums and libraries - from theatre to digital art, reading to dance, music to literature, and crafts to collections.
 For more information visit: http://www.artscouncil.org.uk/who-we-are/